Tired of one-day employee motivation programs that produce motivation for a day? Tried positive thinking motivational programs,

 teamwork, reward performance progress, and more.

 4. Minimize Demotivators.
-Optimal Thinking leaders assess and best resolve demotivating company rules, policies and behaviors (eg. unproductive meetings, destructive criticism, unclear expectations about employee performance).
+Optimal Thinking leaders assess and best resolve demotivating company policies and behaviors (eg. unnecessary power plays, destructive criticism, unproductive meetings and inefficient processes, unclear expectations about employee performance).

 | Sales Force Motivation | Employee Retention Program |